ashykhov/TestTaskPhoneValidator/README.md

 * Lithuania (LT ISO country code) (370)
 * Latvia (LV ISO country code) (371)
 * Estonia (EE ISO country code) (372)

+No other symbols except mentioned ones are expected to be passed (e.g. no letters, not #±~, etc), no null values are passed, no empty strings.

 ### Lithuania